MARSFOREVER472/CalculadoraBinaria/README.md

 # CalculadoraBinaria

+In this tutorial we will make Binary calculator quiz game using windows form application and  Visual Studio.
+This app will have 9 combo boxes, each combo box will contain either a 0 or 1.
+A random number will be generated and  the app will ask the user to solve that number in binary.
+All of the combo boxes have a value marked on top of them so we can select from 1, 2, 4, 8, 16, 32, 64, 128 and 256.
+If the binary number we have added is correct then the program will give us another number to solve or we can keep trying to solve it until we get it.
+This was a fun application to make because half way through I decided to add all of the components from the C# script.
+So all the combo boxes and labels are added dynamically from the script.
+Nothing was added from the tool box.
+Also the events are added to the program from the script and its also managed in the same script.
+I think this will give you a better idea on how to create a simple app just from the script and have it work jus the way you want it to.

 - **_En este tutorial crearemos un juego de preguntas sobre calculadora binaria utilizando la aplicación Windows Form y Visual Studio._**
 - **_Esta aplicación tendrá 9 cuadros combinados, cada cuadro combinado contendrá un 0 o un 1._**
 - **_Se generará un número aleatorio y la aplicación le pedirá al usuario que resuelva ese número en binario._**